Best Dog Food For Yorkies

 Yorkies are small in size and they have a lot of hair.
 They need proper nutrition so that they can steer clear of allergies and diseases.
 This is why they need a highly nutritious diet.
 Although the market is bundled with different dog foods for toy breeds, not all can be trusted.
 To help this process, we have made a list of some features that can determine if the brand you’re eyeing for is good or not.

-• Size Of Kibbles – Yorkies have a very small mouth.
-Their teeth are unable to grind hard kibbles.
-Thus, avoid all food brands that manufacture hard or large kibbles.
-Besides this, ensure that you oversee the size and softness of the kibbles even if the brand mentions that the food is perfect for all breeds.
+• Size of Kibbles: Yorkies have a very small mouth.
+Their teeth are unable to grind hard kibble.
+Thus, avoid all food brands that manufacture hard or large kibble.
+Besides this, ensure that you oversee the size and softness of the kibbles, even if the brand mentions that the food is perfect for all breeds.

-• Low Glycemic Index Diet – Food items with a high glycemic index can lead to accumulation of sugar in the body.
+• Low Glycemic Index Diet: Food items with a high glycemic index can lead to the accumulation of sugar in the body.
 Since Yorkies are small, they require a low glycemic index diet.
 Furthermore, choose food items that derive nutrients only from healthy sources.

-• Health Status – There are many brands that manufacture food for healthy pets.
-However, not all those foods are fit for overweight dogs suffering from food allergies.
-Thus, if your pet has any health condition, buy only foods that cater to the special requirement of the dog.
+• Health Status: There are many brands that manufacture food for healthy pets.
+However, not all those foods are suitable for overweight dogs suffering from food allergies.
+Thus, if your pet has any health condition, buy only foods that cater to the special requirements of the dog.

 Nutritional Requirements